DCzajkowski/colloquy/README.md

 Contributions are very welcome.
 If you want, just drop a PR with any feature you'd like to see.

 # Authors
-The app was made by Dariusz Czajkowski, Grzegorz Tłuszcz, Aleksander Kuźma, Karol Piwnicki.
+The library was made by [Dariusz Czajkowski](https://dczajkowski.com), Grzegorz Tłuszcz, Aleksander Kuźma, Karol Piwnicki.

 # License
 The Colloquy package is open-sourced software licensed under the MIT license.